FREQUENTLY ASKED QUESTIONS:

 Nashville Zoo at Grassmere

-Do the Zoo!
+Get to the Zoo!
 You can hang loose like the gibbons while you see animals from across the globe in natural habitats resembling the many environments of our world.
-Discover clouded leopards and red pandas along the Bamboo Trail, see elephants and giraffes wandering through African Savannahs, and explore the Unseen New World with some of the wildest things you've never seen.
+Discover clouded leopards and red pandas along the Bamboo Trail, see white rhinos, giraffes, and zebra wandering through African Savannahs, and explore the Unseen New World with some of the wildest things you’ve never seen.
 Have hands on fun and kick it with our red kangaroos in the Kangaroo Kickabout or take a selfie with a goat, alpaca, or Galapagos tortoise at Critter Encounters.
-You can also monkey around our 66,000-square-foot Jungle Gym playground, take a spin on the Wild Animal Carousel, ride our Wilderness Express train, or be surrounded by more than 50 Australian parrots at Lorikeet Landing.
+You can also monkey around our 66,000-square-foot Jungle Gym playground, take a spin on the Wild Animal Carousel, ride our Wilderness Express train or be surrounded by more than 50 Australian parrots at Lorikeet Landing.
 Approx. length of tour: 3-4 hours

-Ever Wonder?
-What country stars do when not on the radio, or in JAIL?
-Is Music Row actually HAUNTED?
-And how to know if you have "IT"?
-All this and more revealed in a 2-hour fun filled tour of Nashville's most famous and historic sites: Sunday - Friday 11 a.m. and 2 p.m., Saturday 11 a.m., 2 p.m., and 4 p.m.
+Ever wonder what country stars do when not on the radio?
+Is Music Row actually haunted?
+All of this and more is revealed in a two-hour fun-filled tour of Nashville’s most famous and historic sites: Sunday - Friday 11 a.m. and 2 p.m., Saturday 11 a.m., 2 p.m., and 4 p.m.
 Schedules vary seasonally and reservations must be made by phone no more than 7 days prior to the requested tour date.
 Leave your name and cell phone number along with the date and time of the tour you’d like to book, and you will get a call back to confirm.
 There is not a ticket booth at either location.
 Arrive 15 minutes early and look for the camouflage bus.
 Passes are collected upon boarding the bus.
 Approx. length of tour: 2 hours